-Human dignity in 21st century constitutions
+Human dignity and 21st century

-- Byung Yoon Cho bycho77@gmail.com - Bertrand Mathieu prb.mathieu@orange.fr
+- Byung Yoon Cho bycho77@gmail.com

+- Bertrand Mathieu prb.mathieu@orange.fr

+- Bernardo Andrés Carvajal Sánchez bernardo.carvajal@uexternado.edu.co

-Human dignity has been the main right and the inspiration for new legislation and legal interpretations of the new constitutions as a natural right which has the objective to protect from a general perspective the core values that has been seen as a protection of all humans from a social, personal and economic point of view.
+Human dignity has been a fundamental right and the inspiration for new legislation and legal interpretations of the new constitutions as a natural right with the objective of protecting from a general perspective the core values that is seen as a protection for all humans from a social, personal and economic point of view.
 This principle serves as a cornerstone in legal, ethical, and philosophical discourse, shaping the foundation of human rights and governance.
 This workshop explores the multifaceted interpretations of human dignity, tracing its historical and philosophical evolution, its role in religious traditions, and its function as a fundamental tenet of human rights law.

-It's important for the workshop to address these issues from a critical perspective based on these problematic topics at the time we've about to begin an interlope with human dignity.
-Therefore, it's worth to ask what's the use of human dignity?
-Does it have to change or must improve its concept related to next topics:
+It's important for the workshop to address these issues from a critical perspective based on these problematic topics as we are about to begin an exploration of human dignity.
+Therefore, it is worth asking what's the use of human dignity?
+Does it have to change or should its concept be improved in relation to the following topics:

-Healthcare and bioethics

-Democratic governance

-Global constitutionalism

-Peacebuilding and world peace

-Environmental protection

-Technology, artificial intelligence, and digital rights
+Healthcare and bioethics Democratic governance Global constitutionalism Peacebuilding and world peace Environmental protection Technology, artificial intelligence, and digital rights